saltstack/salt/doc/topics/pillar/index.rst

 .. note::
     Pillar files are applied in the order they are listed in the top file.
-    Therefore conflicting keys will overwritten in a 'last one wins' manner!
+    Therefore conflicting keys will be overwritten in a 'last one wins' manner!
     For example, in the above scenario conflicting key values in ``services`` will overwrite those in ``packages`` because it's at the bottom of the list.

 Including Other Pillars
 =======================